QuestioWo/Sigma17/README.md

 * √ - Implement all `RX`/`JX`/`KX` functions
 * √ - Implement '`jumpAlias`' functions
 * √ - Implement full function of `trap` instruction
+* Check that R15 updates correctly for each arithmetic `RRR` function.
 * Implement all `EXP` functions
 * √ - Small rewrite to use binary checking instead of string checking to increase performance further
 * √ - Link to webpage